 You have the right to refer your complaint to the TPO free of charge.
 There is no financial limit on the amount of money that TPO can make a party award you.
 Its determinations are legally binding on all parties and are enforceable in court.

-Contact with the TPO about a complaint needs to be made within three years of when the event(s) you are complaining about happened – or, if later within three years of when you first new about it (or ought to have known about it).
+Contact with the TPO about a complaint needs to be made within three years of when the event(s) you are complaining about happened – or, if later within three years of when you first knew about it (or ought to have known about it).
 There is a discretion for those time limits to be extended.

 TPO can be contacted at: